lukasnee/W25Q64_STM32H750VB-DevEBox/README.md

 ---

-This is an experimental project aimed to unleash the full potential of a cheap STM32H750VB-DevEBox development board with W25Q64 QSPI FLASH and be a great platform for any kind of embedded project.
+This is an experimental project aimed to unleash the potential of a cheap STM32H750VB-DevEBox development board with W25Q64 QSPI FLASH and be a great platform for any kind of embedded project.
 The project is in the early stage and still finding its shape.
 It incorporates and demonstrates some great open-source